ermongroup/sparse_gen/README.md

 ## Options

-Learning and inference of Flow-GAN models is handled by the `main.py` script which provides the following command line arguments.
+Learning and inference of Sparse-Gen models is handled by the `main.py` script which provides the following command line arguments.

 ```
   --pretrained-model-dir PRETRAINED_MODEL_DIR